web-tiki/responsive-grid-of-hexagons/README.md

 For other patterns:
 * different number of hexagons per row
 * other centering options
-* have less hexagons on the even rows than on the odd ones
+* have fewer hexagons on the even rows than on the odd ones

 you can check this [codepen collection](http://codepen.io/collection/npgxpm/)